UNICEFECAR/USupport-components-library/README.md

 # Welcome

-Repository for the USupport Components Library.
+Repository for the uSupport Components Library.

 ## Usage

-The USupport Components Library will be used as a gitsubmodule library within all the Web UI interfaces of the USuppoort project.
+The uSupport Components Library will be used as a gitsubmodule library within all the Web UI interfaces of the USuppoort project.

 # Contribute